Your Hawaii Registered Agent provides various services, including the acceptance of formal documents and correspondence from the Hawaii DCCA, BREG.

-Your LLC must have a Hawaii Registered Agent at all times.
-You can appoint a Registered Agent when you first start your business.
-You can also replace your existing HI Registered Agent at a later date, provided there is a smooth transition between the old and new Registered Agent service.
+Your LLC must have a Registered Agent at all times.
+You appoint one when you first formally form your business.
+You can also replace your existing Hawaii Registered Agent at a later date, provided there is a smooth transition between the old and new agents.

-Note that the HI Registered Agent address does not need to be the same as your Hawaii LLC business address.
+Note that the address for your Hawaii Registered Agent does not need to be the same as your Hawaii LLC business address.

-- Correspondence from the Hawaii Business Registration Division
+- Correspondence from the Hawaii Department of Commerce and Consumer Affairs, Business Registration Division (BREG)

-- Official Hawaii state and federal government correspondence and notifications
+- Official state and federal government correspondence and notices

 - Tax forms and requests to complete permits, company filings and reports